IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Main Flow:

-1. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to acces protected resources of the Resource Server.
+1. The Authorization Client authenticates to the Authorization Sever and provides claims related to the intended request to access protected resources of the Resource Server.

 2. The Authorization Server authenticates the client, validates the claims against the user consent and generates an access token that authorizes the Authorization Client actor to request the protected resources from the Resource Server.